 The Britannia restaurant venue is art-deco inspired and exudes charm and glamour.
 The atmosphere, table settings and personal service made for a very enjoyable and elegant evening dinner.

-I think Cunard’s elegance and traditional style matches the time of year perfectly and I can’t think of a finer way to travel to Europe’s Christmas markets.
+I think Cunard’s elegance and traditional style matches the festive time of year perfectly and I can’t think of a finer way to travel to Europe’s Christmas markets.